-THE ICELANDIC ECONOMY
+THE ICELANDIC ECONOMY2

 The Icelandic economy is small.
-In terms of GDP, it is the smallest economy within the OECD with a total GDP of ISK 1,873 billion in 2013.
+In terms of GDP, it is the smallest economy within the OECD with a total GDP of ISK 1,993 billion in 2014.
 The population is also small, numbering just under 326 thousand.
-According to World Bank data, gross national income per capita, measured in terms of purchasing power parities ("PPP"), amounted to nearly 39 thousand USD in 2013, the twenty-second highest in the world and the thirteenth highest among the OECD countries.
+According to World Bank data, gross national income per capita, measured in terms of purchasing power parities ("PPP"), amounted to nearly 43.4 thousand USD in 2014 which is in the top twenty of the highest in the world.

 Historically, economic prosperity in Iceland has been built largely on abundant marine and energy resources, with investment and services as the main drivers of economic growth.
 Exports of services, driven by a booming tourist sector, are an increasingly important source of export revenues.
-Services now account for roughly 37 per cent. of total export revenues, while exports of marine products account for 27 per cent. and exports of aluminium and aluminium products account for 22 per cent.
+In 2014 services accounted for roughly 47 per cent. of total export revenues, while exports of marine products accounted for 23 per cent. and exports of aluminium and aluminium products accounted for 22 per cent.
 In 2008, the Icelandic economy entered into a deep recession after a five-year period of robust but unsustainable economic growth.
 The growth was initially spurred by investments in the aluminium and power sectors, followed by a phenomenal growth of the banking sector accompanied by a credit boom, sustained by easy access to global credit.
 The growth soon became increasingly imbalanced which was reflected in a rapidly growing current account ("CA") deficit and mounting inflationary pressures.
 The recession was triggered by a twin currency and banking crisis in autumn 2008.
-Domestic demand contracted by nearly 30 per cent. from its peak in 2006 to its trough in 2010.
+Domestic demand contracted by nearly 26 per cent. from its peak in 2007 to its trough in 2010.

 After a period of austerity measures and restructuring of the financial sector, growth resumed in 2011 as GDP grew by 2.1 per cent.; in 2012, growth continued at 1.1 per cent.
-Unemployment peaked at 11.9 per cent. in early 2010 but was down to 4,1 per cent. in September 2014, well below the EU average.
+Registered unemployment peaked at 9.3 per cent. in early 2010 but was down to 2.4 per cent. in September 2015, well below the EU average.
 The exchange rate of the ISK has stabilised significantly after losing almost 50 per cent. of its value against the euro from January 2008 to November 2009.
-At the end of October 2014, the ISK had appreciated by 17 per cent. since its lowest level November 2009.
+At the end of October 2015, the ISK had appreciated by 23 per cent. since its lowest level November 2009.
+The trade account surplus measured 6.4 per cent. of GDP in 2014 and the CA balance was positive by 4.2 per cent. of GDP.
+Following adjustments for calculated income and expenses of deposit money banks in winding-up the underlying, however, CA surplus is estimated by the Central Bank at 6 per cent. of GDP in 2014.